WalletWasabi/WalletWasabi/HiddenWallet.Documentation/TestingTheZeroLinkMixer.md

 ![](https://i.imgur.com/aYd7xZc.png)

-On windows look for `HiddenWallet.exe` and double click on it, on Linux execute the file called `hiddenwallet: `./hiddenwallet`.
+On windows look for `HiddenWallet.exe` and double click on it, on Linux execute the file called `hiddenwallet: `sudo ./hiddenwallet`.

 ### Step 4.
 Generate and decrypt your wallet